 Aloe vera is one of those plants that everyone should have in their garden.
-It has been used for centuries to heal burns, moisturiser the skin and sooth irritations.
-It is believed that Aristotle told Alexander the Great, to use aloe vera to treat wounded soldiers and Cleopatra also used aloe in her daily skin treatments.
-I am using the aloe vera gel to make my own hand sanitiser.
+It has been used for centuries to heal burns, moisturise the skin and soothe irritations.
+It is believed that Aristotle told Alexander the Great to use aloe vera to treat wounded soldiers, and Cleopatra also used aloe in her daily skin treatments.
+I am using the aloe vera gel to make my hand sanitiser.
 The aloe vera in the hand sanitiser moisturises the hands.

 Making Aloe vera gel

 Making gel from aloe vera is simple.
 Since aloe vera gel is perishable, making a manageable batch at a time is best.
 Cutting just a leaf or two, especially larger ones, should be sufficient to make 1/2 to 1 cup of gel.
 If it is a small plant, cut one leaf at a time and wait until another starts to grow.